 - Add the pieces of carrots, and toss them nicely around with the onions.
 You might want to add a bit more butter so the carrots are nicely coated in butter.

-- Add the ½ tsp of 5-spices, and toss it round so the carrots and onions are coated.
+- Add the ½ teaspoon of 5-spices, and toss it round so the carrots and onions are coated.

 - Stir in the mixture of water, soy and brown sugar, bring to a simmer, and cover the pan.